 Like those fringe napkins?
 You can find them here.

-Be sure to pin this Spring table decor project for later!
+Be sure to pin these Spring table decorations for later!

 Started decorating for Spring yet?
-Here are some lovely ideas to get you on your way.
+Here are some lovely wreath ideas to get you on your way.

 DIY Spring Wreath Inspiration

 I’ve joined up with a talented group of bloggers to share a Spring wreath project.
-Enjoy!
+Be sure to take a look around!

 Succulent & Peony Simple DIY Spring Wreath at The Happy Housie